The Moor Quarter: The Moor

 The Moor itself is a primary pedestrianised thoroughfare and one of the main shopping streets of Sheffield, England.
 Along its length lie some of the most popular British and international high street names leading it to become the main focal point for retail in the city centre in recent years.
 The street was originally named Sheffield Moor, then in the early nineteenth century was renamed "South Street", but was again renamed in order to avoid confusion with a South Street near Hyde Park.
-The shops along it were rebuilt in the 1950s following damage in World War II and pedestrianised in 1979 with market stalls now occupying the former roadway.
+The shops along it were rebuilt in the 1950s following damage in the Second World War and pedestrianised in 1979 with market stalls now occupying the former roadway.

-The Moor stretches from Furnival Gate, Moorhead to the north to Cumberland Way, Moorfoot to the south, where the former Moorfoot Building blocks the route on to London Road.
+The Moor stretches from Furnival Gate, Moorhead to the north to Cumberland Street, Moorfoot to the south, where the former Moorfoot Building blocks the route on to London Road.

 The major retailers on The Moor include Next, H&M, New Look, River Island, Sports Direct, Primark, independent department store Atkinsons, JD Sports and Sainsbury's.
 There are also numerous smaller units as well as open-air market stalls in the middle of the pedestrianised area.